hyungmogu/Udacity-Item-Catalogue-App/README.md

 ## Introduction

-This is a project for the course ‘introduction to full-stack development’.
+This is a project for the course `introduction to full-stack development`.

-Here, users can create, delete, edit and read posts, retrieve data in JSON format, and login to the website using Google and Facebook Account.
-It showcases the author’s ability to develop program using CRUD functionalities, iterative design principles, and also the ability to implement JSON endpoints and OAuth2 login system.
+Here, users can create, delete, edit and read posts, retrieve data via server-side web API, and login using account from Google and Facebook.

+This project is created for demonstration purposes.
+It is not open to contribution.
+However, users are free to clone and explore.

-This project utilizes FLASK, SQLAlchemy, SQLite, Python, Jinja2, CSS3, Bootstrap (very little), Javascript and JQuery.
+This project utilizes FLASK, SQLAlchemy, SQLite, Python, Jinja2, CSS3, Bootstrap, Javascript and JQuery.

+## Table of Contents
+* Introduction
+* Dependences
+* Prerequisites
+* Installation
+* Usage

 ## Dependencies
 - Flask 0.11.0